Catch-22: Challenges

 Catch-22 has landed on the list of the American Library Association's banned and challenged classics.

-In 1972, the school board in Strongsville, Ohio, removed Catch-22, as well as two books by Kurt Vonnegut, from school libraries and the curriculum.
+In 1972, the Strongsville City School District school board removed Catch-22, as well as two books by Kurt Vonnegut, from school libraries and the curriculum.
 Five families sued the school board.
 The Sixth Circuit Court of Appeals rejected the claim, stating that school boards had the right to control the curriculum.
-The decision was overturned on appeal in 1976.
+The decision was overturned on appeal in 1976 in Minarcini v.
+Strongsville City School District.
 The court wrote, "A library is a storehouse of knowledge.
 Here we are concerned with the right of students to receive information which they and their teachers desire them to have."
 In 1982, the U.S. Supreme Court employed a similar rationale in its decision in Island Trees School District v.
 Pico on the removal of library books.

 Because the book refers to some women as "whores", it was challenged at the Dallas, Texas, Independent School District (1974) and Snoqualmie, Washington (1979).